blockmar/k3s-gateway-api-config/README.md

 ## Demo

-The file [`nginx-demo.yaml`](./nginx-demo.yaml) contains a  working example to verify that Gateway API routing is working.
+The file [`nginx-demo.yaml`](./nginx-demo.yaml) contains a  deplyment example to verify that the Gateway API routing is working.
 It deploys:

 - A `demo` namespace
 - An nginx pod serving a simple HTML page at `/demo`